openshift/lvm-operator/docs/troubleshooting.md

 In some situations it might be undesirable to perform a forced cleanup, as it may result in data loss of all data in the LVMCluster.
 In such cases, you can perform a graceful cleanup with partial recovery of data.
 This procedure aims to address the issue while preserving the data associated with the PVCs that are not affected.
 This is most likely to happen in a multi-node environment, but sometimes can also help in single-node situations where one or more, but not all included disks of the LVMCluster are affected.

-### Steps to perform a graceful cleanup with partial recovery of data on a single node
+### Pre-requisites to perform a graceful cleanup with partial recovery of data on a single node

 In case of a failing / infinitely progressing LVMCluster, you can try to perform a graceful cleanup when:
 1. The volume group in lvm2 is still recognizable on the host system and the disks are still accessible.
-2. The `vg-manager` pod is stuck in a `CrashLoopBackOff` state and the LVMCluster is in a continous Failed or Progressing state.
+2. The `vg-manager` pod is stuck in a `CrashLoopBackOff` state and the LVMCluster is in a continuous Failed or Progressing state.

+### Pre-requisites to perform a graceful cleanup with partial recovery of data after node failure (multiple nodes)

+In case of a failing / infinitely progressing LVMCluster due to one or many nodes failing, you can try to perform a graceful cleanup when:
+1. The volume group in lvm2 is still recognizable on the host system and the disks are still accessible on at least one of the nodes selected in the NodeSelector of the LVMCluster.
+2. The `vg-manager` pod is stuck in a `CrashLoopBackOff` state and the LVMCluster is in a continuous Failed or Progressing state on all but that accessible one node.

+In other words: Make sure there is at least one node available with a running `vg-manager` pod and a healthy volume group node status.

-#### Recovery from disk failure without resetting LVMCluster
+### Recovery from disk failure without resetting LVMCluster

 LVMCluster and its node-daemon vg-manager periodically reconcile changes on the node and attempt to recreate the Volume Group and Thin Pool (if necessary) on the node.
 If the Volume Group is still recognizable on the host system and the disks are still accessible, you can try to recover from the failure without resetting the LVMCluster by following the normal recovery process in lvm.